Inferring effective field observables from a discrete model: Framework

 We are interested in the amount by which a vector $X$ contracts under the coarse-graining, i.e., in the {\em contraction ratio} \begin{prlequ} \tilde\eta(X) := {\|X\|_{\mc N}}/{\|X\|}, \end{prlequ} where $\|X\| \equiv \|X\|_{\rm id}$.
 Specifically, we want to characterise the asymptotic behaviour of $\tilde\eta(X)$ for large (coarse) resolutions parameters $r$.
 For instance, if $\tilde\eta(X)$ is zero, or decays exponentially with some components of $r$, then we can essentially ignore the tangent direction $X$ at $\rho$, as it is effectively unobservable.
 We want to characterise the real Hilbert space spanned by the remaining tangent vectors.

-In order to classify subspaces by their contraction ratio, one could first maximize $\tilde \eta(X)$ over $X$ to find the least contracting (most relevant) vector $X_1$, then perform the maximization again in the complement of $X_1$ to find the next most relevant vector $X_2$, etc.
+In order to classify subspaces by their contraction ratio, one could first maximize $\tilde \eta(X)$ over $X$ to find the least contracting (most relevant) vector $X_1$, then perform the maximization again in the complement of $X_1$ to find the next most relevant vector $X_2$, etc. Mathematically, this is equivalent to solving the eigenvalue problem